book on the history of Hillsborough High School was released

 Underneath all this paint,

 plaster, stucco and facing is that same old brick

 the High School was over the Post-Office, located in the Wright

 Block on the corner of Madison Street and Florida Avenue.

 the School Board and the students wanted a building they could call their

-however, were happy to learn that it was a short term lease, for the
+own, but instead what they got was a lease.
+The students were happy to learn that it was a short term lease, because the

 property which they had obtained consisted of four rooms on the upper